 Got the Ailuna app yet?
 Before we find out all about dumpster diving and freeganism, we thought you’d like to download the Ailuna app from the App Store or Google Play.
 It’s free, and it’s designed to make it fun for you to adopt and build habits with impact – sustainable habits that are good for you and for the planet.
 Try it now and help us change the world!

-Today we kick off a three part series on what a ‘freegan’ is, how people eat for little or no cost, and how you can start incorporating some freegan habits into your own lifestyle.
-In this post, we’re looking at a phenomenon known as dumpster diving, which Ailuna’s outdoor and alternative living guy, Emil explains.
+Now, onto today’s post!
+What is a “freegan”, how do some people eat for little or no cost, and how you can start incorporating some freegan habits into your own lifestyle?
+In this post, we’re looking at dumpster diving, which Ailuna’s outdoor and alternative living guy, Emil explains.

-> 8 minutes to read
+8 minutes to read

 Dumpster diving explained

 I hope that by writing this article and you reading it, we can remove some of the stigma surrounding dumpster diving and dispel some of the myths and prejudices that come with it.